yonas-fsaha/build-clock-with-js/Readme.md

 ## Installation

-To use the analog clock project, simply clone this repository to your local machine or download
+To use the analog clock project, simply clone this repository to your local machine or